Mahdi03/Gimmel/docs/Gimmel.md

 ```

 ## Time-Domain Effects
 **Time-domain** effects leverage memory of a signal's past values to create output samples.
 Digital audio is optimal for this, because it is capable of asymptotically perfect recording, storage and playback of audio samples.
-The first commerical digital audio devices were in fact time-domain effects, made by Eventide Inc. in the 1970s.
+The first commercial digital audio devices were in fact time-domain effects, made by Eventide Inc. in the 1970s.

-Becuase time-domain effects rarely reference signal values more than three seconds in the past, computational resources can be saved by using a **circular buffer**, which has a fixed length and overwrites the oldest values as time moves forward.
+Because time-domain effects rarely reference signal values more than three seconds in the past, computational resources can be saved by using a **circular buffer**, which has a fixed length and overwrites the oldest values as time moves forward.

 ```
 //TO-DO: